-Budgeted cost: £ 100,000.00
+Budgeted cost: £48,000

 Activity Impact Actual Spend Small group and individual tuition sessions Students were provided with both short and long-term support over the academic year, focusing on core subjects and preparing for mock and GCSE examinations.
-Data to support (overall progress): English progress -0.22 Maths progress +0.26 £13,000 Teaching assistants/Students Support Officers Recruitment of TAs (now in post) supporting targeted students within lessons who have been identified through analysis of subject data.
+PP target groups were created with additional incentives given to these students for attendance and performance. £10,000 Recruitment of TAs (now in post) supporting targeted students within lessons who have been identified through analysis of subject data.
 1:1 or small group work now in place.
-There was an observed improvement in quantity and quality of learning in lessons due to this support in place, with students staying in lessons longer instead of using timeout cards or removed due to escalating behaviour. £73,900 Peer mentoring SLT peer mentoring groups established.
+There was an observed improvement in quantity and quality of learning in lessons due to this support in place, with students staying £75,000 in lessons longer instead of using timeout cards or removed due to escalating behaviour.
+SLT peer mentoring groups established.
 SLT support required to ensure targeted PP students were given a key person to support with their studies in the run up to their GSCE exams.
-Pastoral peer mentoring continued to run.
-Sixth form mentors continue to run and re-established after the pandemic.
-Student voice from mentees state that they find the pastoral support useful and has increased their confidence and resilience. £1600 Use of academic interventions including My Tutor with targeted Year 11 students, below target in English or Maths The academy also continued to subscribe to Bedrock.
+Peer mentoring Pastoral peer mentoring continued to run. £500 Sixth form mentors continue to run and re-established after the pandemic.
+Student voice from mentees state that they find the pastoral support useful and has increased their confidence and resilience.
+Use of academic interventions including My Tutor with targeted Year 11 students, below target in English or Maths The academy also continued to subscribe to Bedrock.
 With students who were PP obtaining a wider range of vocabulary than non-PP students.
-(PP students make quicker progress) £11,500 Revision Guides Revision guides purchased for all students.
-15,500
+PP students continuing to make quicker progress than their non-PP peers. £9,500 Revision Guides Revision guides purchased for all students. £18,000